 Just a dash between your years.

-The truth is…words will not eliminate your fears or your worries.
+The truth is, of course, that words will not eliminate your fears or your worries.
 Problems in your life will still arise, and situations that scare you will still confront you.

-But when that happens – when I face a problem that seems too great, or I’m challenged to put myself in a situation that most others would call horrifying – I often first think to myself the following:
+But when that happens – when I face a problem that seems too great, or a situation too scary – I often first think to myself the following:

 When I am old and grey, will this matter?